 2) Heat a saucepan over low heat and melt better.
 Turn off the heat and allow butter to cool for a couple of minutes.

 3) Stir in the honey (if using) and apple cider vinegar and mix well.

 4) Break the eggs into a large bowl and beat them.
-Add the salt, baking powder, almond meal, and butter mixture, ans stir well.
+Add the salt, baking powder, almond meal, and butter mixture, and stir well.

-5) Add the coconut flour and stir well with the other ingredients until homogeneous.
-If necessary, add a bit more coconut flour.
+5) Add the desiccated coconut and stir well with the other ingredients until homogeneous.
+If necessary, add a bit more desiccated coconut.
 (Note that the batter should be easy to pour into the loaf pan.
 It should not be too thick that you have to scoop it into the pan.)